-Kerri-Anne is one of Australia’s most iconic media personalities and has been a favourite with Australian television audiences for more than 20 years.
+Kerri-Anne Kennerley is undoubtedly one of Australia’s most iconic media personalities and a favourite of Australian television audiences for more than 50 years.

-Kerri-Anne took to the floor on Channel Seven’s top rating primetime show Dancing with the Stars.
 Away from the spotlight, Kerri-Anne is a successful businesswoman and tireless charity worker.
-She has served on the Council for the Order of Australia where she was so proud to be able to honour great Australians, and Since 2009, Kerri-Anne has been a Patron for Look Good Feel Better.
+She served on the Council for the Order of Australia where she was so proud to be able to honour great Australians, and Since 2009, Kerri-Anne has been a Patron for Look Good Feel Better.

 A long-time golfer, Kerri-Anne also sits on the prestigious board of Golf Australia.

 Kerri-Anne currently lives in Sydney with her beloved Golden Retriever, Digger.